suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/A Whole New World/welcome-to-a-new-language.origin.md

 * [ ] For Explorer Mode, you do not have to put in menu or other user experience "nice to haves", focus on the just the core algorithm.

 #### Blog
 * [ ] We have tackled front end development and are about to tackle a new language.
-You have grown as a developer and a person in the last 7 weeks.
-Create for me a blog post on medium on 1 of the following prompts
+You have grown as a developer and a person in the last 7 weeks. **Pick one topic** and create a blog post about it on Medium.com

 - Pick 1 topic technically that we have learned and create a blog post explaining it to a non-technical person.